 Students should apply for their spouse’s dependant visa right when applying for their UK course programme.
 Moreover, they can do it right after receiving their visa application.

 Suppose the student is still waiting for the outcome of his UK visa application.
 In that case, their spouse visa application should also be kept on hold until the first visa application is accepted.

 The application fees will be charged as per each individual dependant; the fee is £348.
 The immigration health surcharge of £470 will also be added to the fee for the visa’s validity period.

 If your spouse is coming from the USA, New Zealand, or Australian cities, their biometric registration will be done from a local immigration centre.
 After completing this step, your spouse must send their documents to UK Visas and Immigration (UKVI).

 About UK Immigration: ID Check App

 The ID Check App allows you to submit scanned copies of your passport along with your photo.
 The app is compatible with iPhone 7 model or the newer versions and any Android phone.
 This app is user friendly and provides step by step instructions to help students with the application process.

-The visa application for dependant requires availability of sufficient funds to cover the living cost in the UK.
+The visa application for dependant requires the availability of sufficient funds to cover the living cost in the UK.
 The visa validity is up to 9 months.
 Hence, the finances you reflect in your account should be according to the number of months you are planning to stay. £680 are required for each month.
 If you are planning to live for 9 months, the amount may go up to £6,120.

-Here is the list of the top-tier UK universities offering dependant visas to international students for their spouse:
+Here is the list of the top-tier UK universities offering dependant visas to international students for their spouses: